Skip to main content

 Employees who have completed their probation period can apply for a career break.

-If you are still on probation, you may be granted a career break in special cases (for example, to cope with unusual domestic difficulties).
-Your probation in this case will be extended by the length of the career break.
+If you are still on probation, you may be granted a career break in special cases (such as to cope with unusual domestic difficulties).
+Your probation in this case will be extended by the length of your career break.

 Approval of career break applications

-Career breaks are granted at the discretion of management and subject to service requirements.
+Career breaks are granted at management's discretion and subject to service requirements.
 Your manager will consider your application based on service needs and advise you of their decision.

 Length of career break

-The minimum period for a career break is one year (except where leave is needed to cope with unusual domestic difficulties).
+The minimum period for a career break is 1 year (except where leave is needed to cope with unusual domestic difficulties).
 The maximum period is 5 years.

 Taking multiple career breaks

-You may be granted a maximum period of 3 career breaks which, when added up, do not exceed 8 years.
+You may be granted up to 3 career breaks in total.
+The combined length of these breaks must not exceed 8 years.

-If you have previously taken a career break, you must be currently working for a period of time which is either the same or longer than the length of your previous career break before you can apply for a second or third career break.
+If you have already taken a career break, you must return to work for at least the same amount of time as your previous break before you can apply for another one.

 Notice to return to work

-When your career break ends, a vacancy may not be available, so you may be offered a lower-grade post as a temporary arrangement.
+When your career break ends, your usual role may not be available.
+If this happens, you may be offered a temporary role at a lower grade.

 You will receive the salary applicable to that post during this period.
-You are guaranteed reemployment in your substantive grade within 12 months of the end of the career break.
+You are guaranteed to return to your original grade within 12 months of the end of your career break.

-You must give at least 3 months notice of your intention to return to work.
-Your right to return to work when the career break ends depends on you giving this notice.
+You must give at least 3 months notice that you plan to return to work.
+Your right to return to work depends on giving this notice.

 Taking a career break after special leave

-You may want to take a career break immediately following a period of special leave with nominal pay.
-You can do this as long as the combined leave does not exceed 5 years.
+You can take a career break immediately after special leave with nominal pay, as long as the total time away from work is no more than 5 years.

 NCHD career breaks